TanayParikh/NutriFence/README.md

 ### Core Features:
-- NutriFence is an iOS app that allows you to take an image of a list of ingredients and have it tell you whether or not that item is safe for consumption
+- NutriFence is an iOS app that allows you to take an image of a list of ingredients and have it tell you whether or not that item is safe for consumption if you have Celiac's
 - Core requirements:
    - Capture the image & format it correctly
    - Send this image to Processing API (OCR)